Prismacolor Watercolor Colored Pencils

 Packaging and Presentation – 3/5

 Costs for these are mid-priced.
-This is a decent deal for watercolor colored pencils of this quality.
+This is a decent deal for watercolor colored pencils of this quality and from such a reputable company.
 To get equivalent in other brands could easily cost twice that, if not more.
 Since the largest set you can buy is only 36, getting into some Prismacolor watercolor pencils won’t set you back too much.